Atxada/Node_Editor/README.rst

 ==========================
 Description
 -----------
-The initial goals of this project is to create an auto rig for maya, get a better understanding of Qt Framework, and integrating custom GUI to Maya application.
+The initial goal of this project is to create an auto-rig for Maya and get a better understanding of the Qt Framework to create a more complex GUI.

-I planning to continue developing this project architecture by adding more function and features as i develop my knowledge.
+I plan to continue developing this project's architecture by adding more functions and features as I develop my knowledge.
-The main reason to create custom node editor is to visualize the rigging structure and promote reusability, so each nodes contains it's own data structure that can be deserialized or serialized whenever needed.
+The main reason to create a custom node editor is to visualize the rigging structure and promote reusability.

-This project have been fun and stressful for me, but through it all I learned so many things, thanks to all the resources and people online that helped me when i'm stuck.
-As a gratitude, I want to share this project to anyone who interested.
+Each node contains its own data structure that can be deserialized or serialized whenever needed.

-Also, Big thanks to Pavel Křupala for the node editor GUI tutorial he provided, it helps me a lot to start building my basic knowledge over Qt framework and many important topics (event/callback, debugging process, documentation, etc).
+This project has been fun and stressful for me, but through it all, I learned so many things. thanks to all the resources and people online who have helped me when I'm stuck.
+As a gratitude, I want to share this project with anyone interested.

-At last, i also continue to develop a few more helpful features and remake the node editor's graphic representation.
+Also, **big thanks to Pavel Křupala** for the node editor GUI tutorial he provided.
+It helps me a lot to start building my basic knowledge of the Qt framework and many important topics (event/callback, debugging process, sphinx documentation, etc.).
+After the course, I also continued to develop a few more helpful features and remake the node editor's graphic representation.

-The resource link below:
+The resource link:
 https://www.blenderfreak.com/tutorials/node-editor-tutorial-series/

 Features
 --------

-- full framework for creating customizable graph, nodes, sockets and edges, architecture by Pavel Křupala
+- full framework for creating customizable graphs, nodes, sockets, and edges
 - support for undo/redo and serialization into files
 - support for implementing evaluation logic
-- scene mode to edit nodes (dragging edge, rerouting edge, cutting edge, etc)
+- scene mode to edit nodes (dragging edge, rerouting edge, cutting edge, etc.)
 - simple set of math nodes to use as a demo
-- support for saving custom executable script into shelf
+- support for saving custom executable scripts
 - simple maya context (zSpline)
-- command line interpreters consisting some of handy script (? for help)
+- command line interpreters consisting of some handy scripts (? for help)
-- tested in maya 2020.4 (python 2.7) and 2022 (python 3.7)
+- tested in Maya 2020.4 (python 2.7) and 2022 (python 3.7).

 Documentation
 -------------